jekyllup/jekyll-theme-massively/_posts/2023-03-31-Richard-Ishe-internship.md

 ## Significant Results

-The most significant result we achieved was the sentence alignment of the government cabinet speeches on the github repo [https://github.com/dsfsi/gov-za-multilingual](https://github.com/dsfsi/gov-za-multilingual){:target="_blank"},  Vukuzenzele dataset on the github repo [https://github.com/dsfsi/vukuzenzele-nlp](https://github.com/dsfsi/vukuzenzele-nlp){:target="_blank"}  as well a paper that is now in review.
-The paper preprint is available “Preparing the Vuk'uzenzele and ZA-gov-multilingual South African multilingual corpora” - [https://arxiv.org/abs/2303.03750](https://arxiv.org/abs/2303.03750){:target="_blank"}.
-The paper has been accepted for presentation at [[the Fourth workshop on Resources for African Indigenous Languages (RAIL)](https://sadilar.org/index.php/en/2/374){:target="_blank"}].
+The most significant result we achieved was the sentence alignment of the government cabinet speeches on the github repo [https://github.com/dsfsi/gov-za-multilingual](https://github.com/dsfsi/gov-za-multilingual),  Vukuzenzele dataset on the github repo [https://github.com/dsfsi/vukuzenzele-nlp](https://github.com/dsfsi/vukuzenzele-nlp) as well a paper that is now in review.
+The paper preprint is available “Preparing the Vuk'uzenzele and ZA-gov-multilingual South African multilingual corpora” - [https://arxiv.org/abs/2303.03750](https://arxiv.org/abs/2303.03750).
+The paper has been accepted for presentation at the [Fourth workshop on Resources for African Indigenous Languages (RAIL)](https://sadilar.org/index.php/en/2/374).

 ## Personal Takeaways from the Summer Research program

-### Ishe
+### Isheanesu Dzingirai

 My time with the Data Science for Social Impact Research group was nothing short of exceptional.
 Through my various interactions with the group members, I was able to expand my knowledge in NLP.
 I also enhanced my skill on how to write a research report which will truly benefit me with my honours research.
 I also learnt through the summer research program to always give back to the community and to do things that make a positive impact on people’s lives.I hope to work with them again in the future.

-### Richard
+### Richard Lastrucci

 I enjoyed my time working for the research group.
 I learnt many new things, technical and otherwise.
 I really liked web scraping - it is a task that involves some critical thinking and bare logic programming which I enjoyed thoroughly.
 I came into the group with a very narrow view of data science and have since developed a strong appreciation for language and language processing.
 I hope to have contributed in a meaningful way and am very grateful to have been given the opportunity.

 ## Why would you suggest others apply for this position in the future?

-### Ishe
+### Isheanesu Dzingirai

 Yes I would suggest others interested in data science to apply for this position as it provides the opportunity to work with a team of experts in the field, collaborate with people in academia, industry and non profit organisations while gaining experience in data analysis and machine learning.

-### Richard
+### Richard Lastrucci

 I would suggest others to apply for the position as a means to grow yourself and your skills while also contributing to — and collaborating with — a research group looking to positively impact the space it works in.